VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Related Works

 \subsection{Spiking neural networks for robot localization}

 Neuromorphic computing involves the development of hardware, algorithms, and sensors inspired by neuroscience to solve a variety tasks \cite{doi:10.1126/scirobotics.abm6996,9340948,8967864,vitale2021eventdriven,zora149361}.
 Clearly, the brain is robustly capable of place recognition in a variety of contexts, providing a solid rationale to explore neuromorphic systems for VPR related challenges.
-A recent study exhibited prolonged training and querying times in an SNN developed with the Brian2 simulator, due to the reliance on rate encoding and modeling complex neuronal dynamics \cite{hussaini2022ensembles}.
+A recent study exhibited prolonged training and querying times in an SNN, due to the reliance on the low spike efficiency of rate encoding and modeling complex neuronal dynamics \cite{hussaini2022ensembles}.
 Robotic localization tasks have also employed SNNs to perform SLAM \cite{6418493,8967864}, encode a contextual cue driven multi-modal hybrid sensory system for place recognition \cite{doi:10.1126/scirobotics.abm6996}, and navigation \cite{LIU2021104362,Giraldo2023}.
 Our approach mitigates traditional barriers to deploying SNNs for real-time compute scenarios, enhancing the learning speed substantially by simplifying network processes and incorporating temporal spike encoding.